derbuihan/grub2-starter-os/README.md

 # Build

-Create an ISO image
+To create an ISO image, use the following command-

 ```bash
 ./build.sh
 ```

-`myos.iso` will be created.
+This will create `myos.iso`.

 # Run

-Run the OS with the following command.
+Use the following command to run the OS:

 ```bash
 qemu-system-x86_64 -cdrom ./myos.iso
 ```

-Run the kernel directly.
+To execute the kernel directly, use this command:

 ```bash
 qemu-system-x86_64 -kernel ./bin/myos.bin